felixarntz/relevant-social-url/readme.txt

 = How can I customize the frontend output of the social media post link? =

-You can modify the text that is displayed for the link, replacing the default of "This post also appeared on Twitter." or "This post also appeared on X.".
+You can modify the text that is displayed for the link, replacing the default of "This post also appeared on {social media platform}.".

 You can do so by providing your own text via the built-in `relsoc_frontend_link_text` filter.